Melissa J. Moore

 Melissa J. Moore is an American biochemist who focuses on RNA.
 She was the Chief Scientific Officer of Moderna from 2016-2023, where her team contributed to the development of the Moderna COVID-19 vaccine.
+In 2024 Moore was appointed to the Board of Directors of Chroma Medicine, a genomic medicine company.

 Early life and education

 Moore was born and raised in New Market, Virginia, the youngest of four children.
 After graduating from the College of William and Mary with a Bachelor of Science degree in Chemistry and Biology, she earned her PhD in Biological Chemistry from the Massachusetts Institute of Technology in 1989.
 She wrote her thesis on "Mercuric ion reductase: mutagenesis of n- and c-terminal paired cysteines and initial crystallization studies".
 As a Helen Hay Whitney postdoctoral fellow under the supervision of Phillip Allen Sharp, she invented technology to join long RNA molecules, and published a seminal paper establishing the chemical mechanism of pre-mRNA splicing.

 Career

 Brandeis University

 Following her postdoctoral fellowship, Moore joined the faculty at Brandeis University in 1994, despite being recruited by Harvard University, Yale University, and Northwestern University.
 Soon after, she was named a Searle Scholar and Packard Fellow.
 At Brandeis, Moore established her own laboratory in the Biochemistry Department to research pre-mRNA splicing and its connections to intracellular mRNA localization, translation, and degradation.
 In 1997, she became a Howard Hughes Medical Institute Investigator, a position she retained for the following 19 years.